-This course deals with the economics of petroleum, energy markets and the ongoing energy transition from fossil fuels to renewables.
-The course consists of five parts: (i) Introduction to petroleum and energy markets; (ii) Oil market theories; (iii) Energy and the environment; (iv) Petroleum management.
+This course deals with the economics of petroleum, energy markets, sustainability, and the ongoing energy transition from fossil fuels to renewables.
+The course consists of five parts: (i) Introduction to petroleum and energy markets; (ii) Oil market theories; (iii) Energy and the environment; (iv) Management of petroleum wealth.
 Part (i) gives an overview of energy markets today, with a particular focus on petroleum, including resource allocation, production, trade, and the role of renewable and non-renewable energy in the world economy.
 This part also gives the historical perspective.
 Part (ii) introduces economic models of oil production and presents different theories for modelling the oil market.
 We consider different market structures, such as perfect competition, monopoly, and price leadership, and relate this to the petroleum market.
-Part (iv) deals with how climate change and climate regulations affect energy markets, including how the ongoing renewable energy transition affects petroleum demand and production.
-We consider specific markets, such as the transportation sector, and we explore climate risk and its implications for the petroleum market.
-In part (v), we look at petroleum management in Norway and how the management regime has evolved over time.
-We explore resource rent taxation with emphasize on petroleum taxation in Norway, and we look at the management of petroleum wealth from a macro perspective.
-Finally, we consider the macro implications for a petroleum-dependent economy such as Norway of a transition towards a low-emissions future.
+Part (iii) deals with how climate change and climate regulations affect energy markets, including how the ongoing renewable energy transition affects petroleum demand and production.
+We consider specific markets, such as the transportation sector, and we explore climate risk and its implications for energy producers.
+In part (iv), we look at the management of petroleum wealth, with emphasize on the Norwegian case.
+We look at the management of petroleum wealth from a macro perspective and we explore different models for resource rent taxation.
+Finally, we consider the macroeconomic implications of the green transition for a petroleum-dependent economy like Norway’s.

-- can demonstrate knowledge of the global markets for oil and natural gas and their organization, and how they are affected by environmental and climate policies.
+- be able to evaluate the global markets for oil and natural gas and their organization, and how they are affected by environmental and climate policies.

-- can demonstrate knowledge of the economic concepts underlying petroleum production and use.
+- be able to apply the economic concepts underlying petroleum production and use.

-- can demonstrate a solid understanding of the main principles of petroleum taxation, including the main components of the Norwegian petroleum taxation system and their motivation.
+- be able to discuss the main principles of petroleum taxation, including the main components of the Norwegian petroleum taxation system and their motivation.

-- will have a critical and reflective understanding of the predictive power of theories introduced in the course.
+- be able to discuss the predictive power of theories introduced in the course.

 - formulate and analyze economic models of resource depletion and market competition, both analytically and empirically.

-- discuss the major events and developments in the history of the petroleum industry, and the development of the price of oil up until today.
+- discuss the major events and developments in the history of the petroleum industry, and the development of energy markets up until today.

-- analyze and discuss how local, regional, and global policies and institutions affect energy markets and prices today and in the future.
+- analyze and discuss how local, regional, and global policies and institutions affect energy markets today and in the future.